PRO-EYES

 Price-to-Sales

-A reading near 70% historically means the average returns over the coming years will likely be below average.
-While the market is modestly expensive historically, this metric suggests longer-term returns will be below average and should not be used as a timing indicator, but adds to the cautionary environment.
+A reading near or at 100% historically means the average returns over the coming years will likely be well below average.
+While the market is expensive historically, this metric suggests returns will be well below average and should not be used as a timing indicator, but adds to the cautionary environment.
 The revenue a company generates is less subject to manipulation (financialization) like earnings per share can be and can be a better valuation metric than comparisons to earnings.
-Many industries have higher margins, so price-to-sales is not a perfect guide.
-With several recessionary indicators now fully flashing high risk, decay in the employment picture would cement an earnings recession.
-With nominal growth still strong, revenue growth is still likely, but margin pressures are building and volumes are already in decline.
-This should negatively impact EPS going forward.
+Many industries have higher margins, so price-to-sales is not a perfect guide. |

 Forward P/E